 Established in 2015 by Headwaters Economics and Wildfire Planning International, Community Planning Assistance for Wildfire (CPAW) works with communities to reduce wildfire risks through improved land use planning.

 CPAW is a grant-funded program providing communities with professional assistance to integrate wildfire mitigation into the development planning process.
 The CPAW consulting team consists of foresters, land use planners, economists, and wildfire risk modelers who collaborate closely with community leaders and city officials to reduce wildfire risk.
-View a slideshow about the CPAW program.
+Read more about how we work and the communities we’ve worked with so-far, or check out our 2018 Program Report for an overview of our strategies and successes.

 Firetopia : Creating a Fire-Adapted Community